 Up for a challenge?

 Whatever you choose to do, please make sure that it’s legal, safe and you take steps to ensure everyone else involved is safe!
 You can use our Just Giving page to set up your event and invite your friends, family and work associates to sponsor you.
-Up for a challenge?

-Some UK companies offer their employees the chance to boost their fundraising efforts by 'matching' the funds they raise for the charity of their choice.
+Some companies offer their employees the chance to boost their fundraising efforts by 'matching' the funds they raise for the charity of their choice.
 If your company runs this kind of scheme, you could double the amount you raise for no additional effort.
 Some match on a £ for £ basis, while others will match up to a maximum amount per event or year.

-Payroll Giving is a simple and tax effective way for employers to support our work with people who are struggling with poverty and disadvantage.
+Payroll Giving is a simple and tax-effective way for employers to support our work with people who are struggling with poverty and disadvantage.